mfalila/Supply_Chain_Analytics/README.md

  - Performing log transformations on features that were not gaussian like and observe if we might get performance boost.
  - Building model ensembles.

-All these decisions are detected by the need to meet business objectives of the data science project.
+All these decisions are dictated by the need to meet business objectives of the data science project.

 In addition, the following applications could be augmented to the project:
 -  Modifying the model’s API with a few lines of code to accept a JSON or csv inputs for batch predictions